Dick Kazmaier

 Richard William Kazmaier Jr. (November 23, 1930 – August 1, 2013) was an American businessman and naval lieutenant.
-He played college football at Princeton University from 1949 through 1951 and was the winner of the 1951 Heisman Trophy, Maxwell Award, and the Associated Press Athlete of the Year.
+He played college football as a halfback for the Princeton Tigers from 1949 through 1951 and was the winner of the 1951 Heisman Trophy, the Maxwell Award, and the AP Male Athlete of the Year.

 Early life and career

-Kazmaier was born November 23, 1930, in Toledo, Ohio, the only child of Richard and Marian Kazmaier.
+Kazmaier was born November 23, 1930, in Toledo, Ohio, the only child of Richard William Kazmaier Sr. (1903–1989) and Marian A. Kazmaier (née Greenlese; 1903–1957).
 He graduated from Maumee High School in Ohio in 1948.
 He played football (four years), basketball (four years), track and field (four years), baseball (four years) and golf (one year) earning a letter each year in each sport.
 He was recruited by 23 colleges, most offering full scholarships.

-A halfback, kicker, and quarterback, Kazmaier ended his career third all-time in Princeton history with over 4,000 yards of offense and 55 touchdowns.
+A halfback, kicker, and quarterback at Princeton University, Kazmaier ended his career third all-time in Tigers' history with over 4,000 yards of offense and 55 touchdowns.

 As a senior in 1951, Kazmaier was a consensus All-American and won the Maxwell Award and the Heisman Trophy.
 He was named Ivy League Football Player of the Decade in 1960 and Time magazine ran his picture on its cover.
 He was the last Heisman Trophy winner to play for an Ivy League institution.
 Kazmaier graduated from Princeton in 1952 after completing a senior thesis titled "The Company and the Union: A Case Study".
-The Chicago Bears selected him in the 1952 NFL Draft, but he declined to play pro football, instead going to Harvard Business School.
+The Chicago Bears selected him in the 1952 NFL draft, but he declined to play pro football, instead going to Harvard Business School.
 After spending three years in the U.S. Navy (1955–1957) and attaining the rank of lieutenant, he founded Kazmaier Associated Inc, an investment firm in Concord, Massachusetts.